Family Therapy Can Help Teens

 Family therapy for kids with depression and anxiety has been studied for a shorter time, but results look promising so far, write the researchers.
 Several new studies suggest that family treatment or treatment augmented with family therapy is effective for depression and anxiety, they write.

-needed weight when family therapy is part of the program, though family conflicts sometimes increase.
+Studies about weight when family therapy is part of the program, though family conflicts sometimes increase.

 "The nonverbal behavior organizing around food now becomes verbal.
 But that's essentially progress, although families sometimes have trouble believing it," says Josephson.